canhnd58/achromevement/CONTRIBUTING.md

 - [System Overview](doc/system_overview.md)
 - [Coding Style](doc/coding_style.md)

-Then find an issue from [issue list](https://github.com/canhnd58/achromevement/issues) and make a pull request
+Then find an issue from [issue list](https://github.com/canhnd58/achromevement/issues), add a comment that you want to resolve the issue and make a pull request

 Or create a new issue if you want to: